leonvallejos/gvim-competitive-programming/README.md

 Setting for Gvim competitive programming in c++

 > **IMPORTANT NOTICE**: this vimrc is for windows only
-> I'm currently working on porting it to Unix/MacOS
+> I'm currently working on porting it to Unix / MacOS

 ## Installation

-Install Gvim
+- Install Gvim
-Install Font
+- Install Font
-Copy next code in your _vimrc
+- Copy next code in your _vimrc

 ```sh
 source $VIMRUNTIME/vimrc_example.vim